Legendrian skein algebras and Hall algebras: Legendrian skein algebras

 i.e. by translating $L_2$ in the positive $z$-direction until the maximum value of $z$ on $L_1$ is less than the minimum value of $z$ on $L_2$, then taking the disjoint union.
 The unit is represented by the empty link.

 \begin{remark} While Legendrian skein modules have not previously been explicitly considered in the literature, the defining relations are well-known to experts in Legendrian knot theory and appear (in slightly different but equivalent form) for example in work of Rutherford~\cite{rutherford06}.
-The HOMFLY-PT (non-Legendrian) skein algebra of a product threefold $S\times [0,1]$ was shown by Turaev to be a quantization of the Goldman Lie algebra, which acts on moduli spaces of local systems~\cite{turaev}. \end{remark}
+Non-Legendrian skein modules, on the other hand, have been studied extensively.
+Let us mention here just one particularly intriguing results due to Turaev~\cite{turaev}, that the HOMFLY-PT skein algebra of a product threefold $S\times [0,1]$ is a quantization of the Goldman Lie algebra, which acts on moduli spaces of local systems. \end{remark}

 We explain briefly how to relate our skein relations to the ones in \cite{rutherford06} which give the graded ruling polynomial as it is usually defined in the Legendrian knot theory literature.
 Given a graded Legendrian link $L$ in $S\times \RR$ without boundary define its \textit{writhe} as the following signed number of crossings of the projection to $S$: